-Spring has sprung!
-No matter how you’re planning on spending the season ahead, consider adding one of these family-friendly spring activities into the mix.
+Spring has sprung, and so too have the spring school holidays!
+No matter how you’re planning on spending it, consider adding one of these family-friendly spring activities into the mix.

 Let the kids try a cooking class

 The kids are out of school, and it’s time to get them into the kitchen!
 You could outsource by finding a cooking school in your area (hello, built-in babysitting!) or you could be brave and let the kids run rampant in your own kitchen.
-No-bake recipes are perfect for that.
+No-bake recipes are perfect for that - and we've shared our favourites right here.

 Hit the movies